The Globally Trapped Future: A Fate for Black Holes and Wormholes: Concrete Models

-To obtain an evolution of an initialy horizonless wormhole, just replace of $kt^2$ in $h$ with $lt^4$.
-Here, horizonless indicates that, at $t=r=0$ and for fixed $\theta,\varphi$, the tangent vectors of the two bifurcated trapping horizons overlap and is timelike.
+To obtain an evolution of an initialy horizonless wormhole, just replace of $kT^2$ in $h$ with $lT^4$.
+Here, horizonless indicates that, at $T=X=0$ and for fixed $\theta,\varphi$, the tangent vectors of the two bifurcated trapping horizons overlap and is timelike.
 A Cauchy-foliated region is trapped if $m l^{1/4}> 2^43^{-3/4}5^{-5/4}$.
-Fig.~\ref{f3} shows a representative case of the spacetime evolving from a horizonless wormhole to a black hole and back via evaporation, depicting a horizon $h^f_+$ that is null at $\beta,\gamma,\delta,\zeta$, spacelike in segments $(\beta,\gamma)$ and $(\delta,\zeta)$, and timelike elsewhere; other cases are omitted for brevity.
+For brevity, the corresponding Penrose-Carter diagrams have been omitted.